The Folk Element Is Intact

-Mulgrew Miller was one of greatest jam session pianists.
+Mulgrew Miller was one of the great jam session pianists.
 His strong touch, fearsome articulation, and endless flow of clear ideas could challenge any horn player.
 In this rambunctious performance, Mulgrew is totally unfazed by the lacerating drumming of Ralph Peteson.

 In the above solo you can hear some McCoy Tyner and Chick Corea influence.
 Playing on "All God's Children Got Rhythm" on TV for Joe Lovano, Mulgrew straightens out almost enough to be a bebop pianist.

-When transcribing these uptempo solos, I was struck at the accuracy of Mulgrew's rhythm.
-At half-speed it sounds normal, not at all square.
+When transcribing these uptempo solos, I was astonished the accuracy of Mulgrew's rhythmic accuracy.
+At half-speed it sounds normal, not at all square or evened-out due to velocity.
 So swinging!

 Harmonically Mulgrew was comfortable in anything up to and including Woody Shaw.
 I believe he saw it all as a continuum: Bud Powell, Thelonious Monk, Bill Evans, Herbie Hancock, McCoy Tyner, Chick Corea.
 He wasn't alone in this perspective, of course, but a certain Cedar Walton-ish elegance set him apart from his peers.
 The last time Mulgrew Miller sounded flustered was never.